GROwen/docs/research-fellowships.md

 - UOM Authority to Submit form

-CIA to deliver a hardcopy of the fully completed UOM Authority to Submit form (the full application is unnecessary) to RIC before 5pm on the final _internal closing date_.
+CIA to deliver a hardcopy of the fully completed UOM Authority to Submit form (the full application is unnecessary) to the RIC Health and Medical team at new 2016 location – Ground Floor, 780 Elizabeth Street (near corner Grattan/Elizabeth St) before 5pm on the final _internal closing date_.
 This form should include:

 -
   - ooCompleted compliance and eligibility section